Appeal Of Ruling Denying Parent's Custody Rights

 Call AAA Family Law for Initial Consultation

 If you have any questions about appeals, parental custody rights or any other family laws issue, please call AAA Family Law at (407) 260-6001 and schedule a consultation with me.
 At the consultation I will: (1) listen to the family law issues that you are confronted with, (2) ask you some questions about these issues and (3) propose to you a plan of legal action that will protect your rights.
 I will also quote you a fixed family lawyer retainer fee, not an hourly rate where the total charged is unpredictable.

-See Family Lawyer Retainer Fees. for information on lawyer retainer fees.
+See Family Lawyer Retainer Fees. for information on lawyer retainer fees and court costs.
 Click on Contact Us for a map and directions to the AAA Family Law office.